ZX81PLUS34 ZX81 clone

 On april 12, 2016 I was diagnosed with Sleep Apnea, which means I cannot drive a car!

-This means I will have every limited access to RevSpace :-( The good new is that I now know that I have Sleep Apnea (Apneu in Dutch) which means that I have over 30 breathing stops in my sleep each night, which nearly wake me up.
+This means I will have very limited access to RevSpace :-( The good new is that I now know that I have Sleep Apnea (Apneu in Dutch) which means that I have over 30 breathing stops per hour in my sleep each night, which nearly wake me up.
 Its the reason for being tired all the time, and for my subconscious fear of going to bed which has lead to a very strange biorhythm.
 Also good news is that apnea is treatable, with an overpressure (APAP) device I will need to wear in my sleep, I will get a test for one next week (normally it takes over a week, so I'm lucky).
 Id did a sleepover at MCH and can say the APAP device worked very well for me, I will be offered one in two to three weeks time, I can't wait!
 If I used it for 2 months and it works well, I will get my permission to drive back.

 for now I need to use public transport, which luckily in the Netherlands is quite good.
 Every 15 minutes I can travel to my work by train, in about 50 minutes, with just one transfer stop.
 I was not aware public transfer would be this good. and there are also several bus routes to my work, but they are a bit more complicated.
 Unfortunately the Spoorlaan, where the building of RevSpace resides, isn't easily accessible by public transportation, there are no bus-stops nearby, meaning a 30 minute walk is imperative, or perhaps a bike ride is needed, taking a bike on the train to work is possible, but cumbersome.